Women look to alternatives with Texas abortion trigger law set to go into effect

 Anyone who performs an abortion will be subject to a fine of no less than $100,000 and a sentence of up to life in prison.

 The law applies to all pregnancies including those that occurred by rape or incest.
-The only exception is if the pregnancy creates a medical emergency.
+The only exception is if the pregnancy creates a medical emergency to save the life of the pregnant patient..

 Some states have weaker abortion laws, and some women are choosing to travel to them for abortions.